top of page

 Candace Amos

-• 2 min read
+• 3 min read

-Stop Applying to 100 Jobs a Week—Here’s What to Do Instead.
+Stop Applying to 100 Jobs a Week—Here’s What to Do Instead

-When I first became a homeowner—a very impulsive decision, by the way, but thankfully it all worked out—I stumbled across a concept that stopped me in my tracks during one of my late-night Zillow scrolls: the idea of a buyer’s market versus a seller’s market.
+When I first became a homeowner—a very impulsive decision, by the way, but thankfully it worked out—I stumbled across a concept that stopped me in my tracks during one of my late-night Zillow scrolls: the idea of a buyer’s market versus a seller’s market.

 Stay with me.
 I promise this is going somewhere.